 Quasars to Sea Stars

-Quasars to Sea Stars is a three-to-four year work/study/volunteer program for high school teens.
-Participants take Museum classes, learn from professional scientists, and volunteer in the community and at the Museum and Sea Center events.
-Upon completion of 60 hours of volunteer service, quasars also get paid as Museum employees for specific work shifts.
-Watch the video above to learn about the program from current quasars!
+Quasars to Sea Stars is a three-to-four year work/research/volunteer program for high school teens.
+Participants take museum studies classes, learn from professional scientists, and volunteer throughout the community and at the Museum and Sea Center events.
+Upon completion of an initial 60 community service hours, Quasars become paid Museum employees and are scheduled for weekly work shifts.
+Watch the video above to learn about the program from current Quasars!

-• Summer camping trips to places around California such as the Channel Islands and the Sierras
+• Summer camping trips to locations around California such as the Channel Islands and the Sierra Nevada Mountains

-• Field trips that include fun activities like hiking, kayaking, and snorkeling
+• Field trips that include fun activities like hiking, habitat restoration, and birding

 • Exploring careers related to science, nature, and museums with curators and other Museum professionals